 Finding the best available CBG for glaucoma can be challenging, but you can trust Come Back Daily, the #1 rated CBD store in New York.
 As an industry leader in the CBD space, we take great precautions before putting any CBD or CBG products in our store.
 We always review testing certificates of the CBD or CBG products, speak with the owners or representatives, check all the labeling to make sure its correct, try samples ourselves and give samples to our trusting customers for feedback.
-There hasn’t been a CBG product approved by the Food and Drug Administration (FDA) just yet – but it’s very possible with all the acceptance of CBD and legal marijuana, that this isn’t too far down the line.
+There aren’t any CBG products approved by the Food and Drug Administration (FDA) just yet – but it’s very possible with all the acceptance of CBD and legal marijuana, that this isn’t too far down the line.

 Here are some quick pointers to help you get started with a trusted CBG product:

 Reputable companies have their CBG products tested by an independent lab.
 Before Come Back Daily purchases any CBG product, we always make sure the product has been verified by a third party and read the lab report.